Project Management Plan (PMP)

 2. Collect information from the team

 Clear communication and expectations are essential to the execution and success of any project.
 Establish key performance indicators to track progress and consider each individual’s skills and knowledge to inform a more efficient workflow.
-Before solidifying the PEP, consider the needs and expectations of the team.
+Before solidifying the PMP, consider the needs and expectations of the team.
 As the project progresses, collect feedback to develop and improve the process.

 3. Work backward from your end goals